Fish and Wildlife Management Assistance

 Length and Time Phasing of Assistance

-Assistance is available if and once appropriated by Congress on an annual basis.
-NFPP accepts applications on a continuous basis.
-NFHP applications are submitted through Fish Habitat Partnerships.
-ANS applications are through the NISA/Sate grant program.
-Funding is available for the period of performance unique to each grant for a maximum period of time when funding must be spent is five years.
+Varies by subprogram and complexity of approved projects.
+Awarded funds must be spent prior to the appropriations cancelation date.
 Program obligates funds and sends a notice of award to successful applicants.
 Recipients request funds in accordance with 2 CFR 200, Subpart E-Cost Principles, or as unless otherwise dictated by program-specific legislation or special award terms.
 Program will include any special payment terms and conditions in the notice of award.

 Who do I contact about this opportunity?